1Niels/lessdrinkingmorethinking/README.md

 - **40 to 70% of participants in treatment for alcoholism recovered after 6 months.**

+## Contributing
+- Contributions of all forms are greatly appreciated, especially possible spelling errors in verbs
+- To contribute fork the repositoray and make a pull request with your contribution
+- Thank you.

 ## Bibliography
 "champagne". _Encyclopædia
 Britannica.
 Encyclopædia Britannica Online._